Sharing the library storytime experience

 The copyright in the publications remains with the publishers.
 Libraries only have copyright of the recording of the virtual storytime session.

-Does the subscription cover titles not on the list?
+Does the subscription cover titles not on the book list?

 Does it cover music?